-A link to the SRA Toolkit to help guide your choice.
+A link to the investment toolkit to help guide your choice.

-You will receive your lump-sum payment in your November 30 paycheck.
-The lump-sum will be a multi-thousand dollar increase to your paycheck for one month.
+You will receive your "payment to encourage savings" in your November 30 paycheck.
+The lump sum will be a multi-thousand dollar increase to your paycheck for one month.
 There are tax implications to such an increase and you have options you may want to consider.

 Please see the following chart for this year's Lump Sum Payment

 If you're thinking of directing your payment to encourage savings to a retirement account, here are a couple of things to remember:

 If you already make a contribution to the 403(b) SRA or 457(b) and wish to increase it to include the November lump sum payment, enter the total amount to be deducted, not just the amount of the increase.
 After your November pay, you must make a second change back to your normal lower deduction (if desired) or the new amount will be deducted from your December 30 pay as well.
 It does not automatically revert back!